iotaledger/iota-sdk/documentation/cli/docs/04_step_by_step.md

 > INFO  Created account "main"
 ```

-Exit from an account, in this case from "main".
+Exit from from the "main" account.
 ```sh title=Input
 > Account "main": exit
 ```
+Note: exiting from an account is omitted from now on for the rest of this guide.

 Create a savings account.
 ```sh title=Input